drock5619/guide/src/pages/linux/basic-linux-commands/index.md

  11. **less** - view file content
 - Use `less filename.txt` to view contents of a file and navigate through them.
 By default, less will go through the file page by page.

+12. **locate** - locate or find command used to find files within the Linux OS.
+- locate -i *red*house**city**  locate a file containing "red", "house", and "city"

+13. **clear** - clear command clears the information in the command line.
+-clear then enter.